sylodev/community-actions/README.md

 ```

 ### How to contribute
-Clone this repo, upload your commits and submit a pull request.
+Fork this repo, clone your fork, upload your commits to the fork and submit a pull request.